 The type of insurance coverage you can get will differ from state to state, as will the cost and minimum requirements.
-Depending on the type of bike and riding you do, the insurance you want may vary as well.
-Luckily, Harley-Davidson has a lot of insurance options for our riders.
+Depending on your bike type and riding, the insurance you want may also vary.

-Here are some of the most popular motorcycles types that we insure:
+Here are some of the most popular motorcycle types that we insure:

-When you're riding a cruiser, you're sitting in a relaxed foot-forward position.
-That's because cruisers have a low seat, wide handlebars, and their foot pegs are near the front of the bike.
-The cruiser is a popular choice for commuting or leisure riding because their design makes for a comfortable ride.
-A touring bike is a better choice if you plan to ride very long distances.
+You're likely sitting in a relaxed foot-forward position when riding a cruiser.
+That's because cruisers have a low seat, wide handlebars, and their foot pegs are near the bike's front.
+The cruiser is popular for commuting or leisure riding because its design makes for a comfortable ride.
+A touring bike may also be better if you plan to ride long distances.

 Here are some of the most popular touring motorcycles we insure*:

-Relative to other bikes, sports bikes offer less comfort and fuel economy to provide greater speed, acceleration, braking and maneuverability on paved roads.
+Relative to other bikes, sports bikes can offer less comfort and fuel economy to provide greater speed, acceleration, braking, and maneuverability on paved roads.

-Although some companies offer less powerful sports bikes, these sorts of motorcycles are typically not recommended for beginners.
+Although some companies offer less powerful sport bikes, these motorcycles are typically not recommended for beginners.
 A sport bike requires a lot of skill and confidence to ride.
 Sport bikes also aren't ideal for long-distance riding.

 Sport bikes tend to have narrow, hard seats.
-The rider’s feet are positioned at the rear of the motorcycle, which forces the rider to lean forward to reduce drag.
-A sport bike's greater cornering ability is due to their low center of gravity and low ground clearance.
-All of this makes sense, considering that sport bikes are built for racing.
+The rider’s feet are often positioned at the motorcycle's rear, forcing the rider to lean forward to reduce drag.
+A sport bike's greater cornering ability is due to its low center of gravity and low ground clearance.
+This makes sense, considering that sport bikes are built for racing.

-Trikes are particularly popular among older riders because the third wheel removes the need for balancing and supporting the weight of the bike (and your luggage and passenger, too) at stops.
+Trikes are particularly popular among older riders because the third wheel reduces the need for balancing and supporting the weight of the bike (and your luggage and passenger too) at stops.
 For some, a trike may allow you to keep on riding longer.
 Trikes are also popular among first-time riders because they're easier to learn how to ride.

-Trikes operate, steer, handle and brake differently than a two-wheeled bike.
-For this reason, a trike may take some getting used to for someone who has spent years with a two-wheel bike.
+Trikes can operate, steer, handle, and brake differently than a two-wheeled bike.
+For this reason, a trike may take some time to grow accustomed to for someone who has spent years with a two-wheel bike.

-Don't think that trikes are designed with only one type of rider in mind.
+Do not think trikes are designed with only one type of rider in mind.
 Trikes cater to a broad audience.
 Their style can range from the Harley-Davidson® Tri Glide® Ultra model, which is made to handle long trips and focuses on comfort and storage, to the Polaris Slingshot 3 Wheel Motorcycle Car, which has an open cockpit design and handles like a sports car.

-When a mass-produced bike has had aesthetic or structural changes made to it, it's a custom bike.
+When a mass-produced bike has had aesthetic or structural changes, it's considered a custom bike.

-Alternatively, a custom bike can be made at an independent shop or be a factory custom bike, where riders can personalize their bikes in a variety of ways.
-The advantage of a factory custom bike is that the rider can still enjoy the benefits of getting a bike from a major manufacturer (support, warranty and finance options).
+Alternatively, a custom bike can be made at an independent shop or a factory custom bike, where riders can personalize their bikes in various ways.
+The advantage of a factory custom bike is that the rider can still enjoy the benefits of getting a bike from a major manufacturer (support, warranty, and finance options).

-Before you customize your bike, either by yourself or at a shop, check to see if it will void your warranty or insurance policy.
+Before you customize your bike, either by yourself or at a shop, check to see if it will void or alter your warranty or insurance policy.

 Here are some common examples of bikes we won't be able to insure for physical damage:

-According to Antique Motorcycle Club of America, an antique bike is 35 years old or greater.
+According to the Antique Motorcycle Club of America, an antique bike is 35 years old or greater.

 This definition doesn't inform laws, however.
-Some states require all antique bikes to be registered or licensed as an antique if it's greater than 20-years-old.
-For this reason, it's necessary to research what your state's laws are since they may differ from those of another state.
+Some states require all antique bikes to be registered or licensed as antique if it's greater than 20 years old.
+For this reason, it's necessary to research your state's laws since they may differ from those of another state.

-The vast majority of states require coverage carried on your owned motorcycle Every state but Florida requires its riders to be insured.
-It is advised that Florida residents get insurance, regardless, to protect against any unplanned incidents.
+The vast majority of states require coverage carried on your owned motorcycle.
+Florida is one state where riders aren’t required to be insured.
+Florida residents are advised to get insurance, regardless, to protect against unplanned incidents.

-Other than Florida, each state's insurance requirements may differ from that of another, so you should do your research to make sure you have the insurance you need.
+Each state's insurance requirements may differ from that of another, so you should research to ensure you have the insurance you need.

-Collision protects you if you need to pay for damages caused by hitting or getting hit by another object or vehicle.
-Comprehensive coverage protects your ride from damage that is not included in collision insurance, such as theft, fire, flood or vandalism.
+Collision protects your bike if you need to pay for damages caused by hitting or getting hit by another object or vehicle.
+Comprehensive coverage protects your ride from damage not included in collision insurance, such as theft, fire, flood, or vandalism.

 Optional equipment insurance protects non-factory standard additions you may have made yourself.
 You can also get full optional equipment replacement insurance so that if your bike is totaled and your additions are also kaput, they too will be replaced.

 If your bike gets totaled, this type of coverage can pay for you to replace it completely, not at depreciation value.

 If a bike won your heart enough for you to buy it, it would break your heart for you to lose it.

-That's why insurance for your motorcycle is so invaluable.
-You never know what's going to happen, so it's good there are enough options to protect you in every situation.
+That's why insurance for your motorcycle is so valuable.
+You never know what will happen, so it's good there are enough options to protect you in every situation.
 But we know that finding the right motorcycle insurance can be a challenge.